-- Leadership support for the further embedment of a business wide Gender Equality Group looking at initiatives that remove barriers to gender equality. - Ongoing improvement action to address the gender balance in Homes, Development and IT. - Implementation and robust monitoring of a business wide Pay Framework to ensure roles are assessed consistently. - Policy commitment to undertake triennial equal pay audits the next audit will be completed in the first half of 2023. - The use of upward mentoring through Future Focus Group. - Continual review of our Apprenticeship programme to strengthen our gender balance in roles. - Ongoing commitment to continue with our leadership development programme to increase leadership capacity in junior roles. - Undertake annual staff engagement survey through Best Companies with annual stretched target and retain top 100 position in the league tables. - Ensure employee policies support family friendly principles. - To put diversity profiling at the heart of our new approach to workforce planning. - Six monthly review of Directorate actions to reduce identified gaps, formally reviewed by the Executive team every six months.
+- Leadership support for the further embedment of a business wide Gender Equality Group looking at initiatives that remove barriers to gender equality. - Ongoing improvement action to address the gender balance Homes, Development and IT. - Implementation and robust monitoring of a business wide Pay Framework to ensure roles are assessed consistently. - Policy commitment to undertake triennial equal pay audits The next audit will be completed in the first half of 2023. - The use of upward mentoring through Future Focus Group. - Continual review of our Apprenticeship programme to strengthen our gender balance in roles. - Ongoing commitment to continue with our leadership development programme to increase leadership capacity in junior roles. - Undertake annual staff engagement survey through Best Companies with annual stretched target and aim for Times top 100 by 2021. - Ensure employee policies support family friendly principles. - To put diversity profiling at the heart of our new approach to workforce planning. - Six monthly review of Directorate actions to reduce identified gaps, formally reviewed by the Executive team every six months.